belkozavr/monefy/Test_Cases.md

             * It should be possible to add custom income category.
 (Pro-Feature)
             * Once the income category is selected positive transaction is created.
 New income screen is closed.
 Toast message is displayed.
 It is possible to delete new transaction via Cancel button on toast.
         * Balance button is updated after income transaction was created.
 Transaction is displayed in Balance history section.
+* Pro-Feature screen should appear every time a button with Pro-Feature is tapped.
+    * Pro-Feature screen should display big CTA button to initiate purchase of unlimited use
+    * Pro-Feature screen should display a list of features available after purchase of unlimited use